 If you’ve been taking a slow, leisurely climb up the career ladder, listen up: It’s time to stop being passive and start thinking like an entrepreneur.
 These days, it’s no longer your employer’s responsibility to plan out the next 20 years of your career — it’s yours.
 Work is changing, and if you want to […]

+What Is An IT Resume Makeover?
+For the IT Professional, having a properly constructed IT resume is vital.
+This story illustrates just how true that is.
 Meet John Chavner, a CIO consultant who despite having exceptional experience and credentials was still struggling to get noticed out in the job market.
-I had the privilege of meeting John as part of the latest CIO.com Resume Makeover series.
-Sharon Florentine approached me about taking on this makeover, and I jumped at the chance to help […]
+I had the privilege of meeting John […]

 There’s nothing that gets as many groans of despair as updating a really old resume.
 If you’ve let yours sit in an old computer file untouched for a year or more, it can be a harrowing experience to try to update it — especially if you’re in a time crunch.
 But there are many reasons […]